chinmaydas96/Android/QuakeReport/README.md

 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

-And can be shown the earthquakes according sorted by either magnitude or most recent.
+And the earthquakes sorted  by either magnitude  or most recent earthquakes in the world according to user choice.